mshocket/N8_MozzieTraits_Project/data/Data_Notes.md

 ```

 ## PDR data
+pathogen devolopment rate
 trait in format "EIP"  "PDR"

+pathogen development rate

-extrinsic incubation?
+extrinsic incubation period?
+inverse of each other

 ## a data
-trait in format "a" and "GCD" - not sure what any of these stand for
+trait in format "a" and "GCD"

+biting rate

+1/ gonatrophic cycle duration

+a is rate

 ## pLA data
-traits all "pLA" - not sure what this stands for
+traits all "pLA" -
+probability of surviving from larvae to adulthood